robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 The server has some limitations:
 - Passive mode only
-- Just one connection at a time.
-Further connection attempts will be rejected.
 - Limited wildcard support for the ls and nlist commands.
 Only `*` and `?` are supported.